You can help keep where you live clean and safe by binning your cigarette butts and never using barbecues on balconies or in communal areas.

 - Get help to quit smoking through NHS Smoke Free or call 0300 123 1044

-- Still enjoy barbecue food and eating outside but cook on an electric grill or griddle pan inside your home
+- You can still enjoy barbecue food and eating outside but cook on an electric grill or griddle pan inside your home